YuhaoWang55/Designed-Instruments/Laser Ablation System.md

 4. Examine the ablation results, close the serial port, and close NIS elements.
 5. Unplug the socket of the power supply and the USB of the arduino chip.

+## Codes, Optic path, and Electronics
+> Waiting to be uploaded

 ## Specs

 Laser maximum power: 2000 mW